gofynd/fdk-client-javascript/documentation/platform/CATALOG.md

-Get the configuraion metadata details for catalog.
+Retrieve the configuraion metadata details for catalog.

 *Returned Response:*